kocabiyik/optimizers-visualized/optimizers.md

 Momentum is one technique for accelerating the learning.

-Momentum requires a new hyperparameter: $\alpha$.
-It controls the acceleration.
-It is a common practice to pick 0.9, 0.95 and 0.99.
+Momentum requires a new hyperparameter: $\alpha$ which controls the acceleration.
+It is a common practice to pick a value of 0.9, 0.95 or 0.99.
 It doesn't have to be a fixed value but can be adapted in the training process.

 **Implementation:**

+- $\theta$ is the parameters to learn.
-- $\epsilon$ is the learning rate
+- $\epsilon$ is the learning rate. a hyperparameter.
-- $\alpha$ is the hyperparameter for the acceleration,
+- $\alpha$ controls the acceleration. a hyperparameter.
-- $\theta$ and velocity $v$  are the initial parameters. $v$ is initially set to 0.
+- $v$ is the velocity and it is initially set to 0. a hyperparameter.

-- Compute gradients and set it to $g$.
+1. Compute gradients and set it to $g$.
-- Compute velocity update as $v ← \alpha v − \epsilon g$
+2. Compute velocity update as $v ← \alpha v − \epsilon g$
-- Apply update: $\theta ← \theta + v$
+3. Apply update: $\theta ← \theta + v$

 Here is an animation in a 3D surface: